LT-Schmiddy/mm-ez-text-replacement-utils/docs/Main Page.md

 See [Message Buffers and Callbacks](@ref message_buffer_and_callbacks) to learn more.

-Adding custom messages is handled through a similar process.
+You can add custom messages through a similar process.
 For example:

 ```C
 EZTR_DEFINE_CUSTOM_MSG_HANDLE(my_custom_message_handle);